Kitware/VTK/Examples/Tutorial/README.txt

 increasing order of complexity.
 These examples are described in more detail in the textbook "The Visualization Toolkit An Object-Oriented Approach to 3D Graphics" Third Edition available for purchase from Kitware.
-The examples are implemented in the programming languages C++, Tcl, Python, and Java.
-(Note: in order to use Tcl, Python, and/or Java, you will need to compile with wrapping on.)
+The examples are implemented in the programming languages C++, Python, and Java.
+(Note: in order to use Python, and/or Java, you will need to compile with wrapping on.)

 Step1 - A "Hello World" style example of a simple visualization pipeline